Amortized Rejection Sampling in Universal Probabilistic Programming

-The specific implementation details are beyond scope for this paper and require substantial review of PyProb internals, however, the key functionality enabled by these tags includes two critical things.
-First, we need to be able to execute additional iterations of every rejection sampling loop in the program to compute our estimator of $\frac{q(A|x,y)}{p(A|x)}$.
+The specific implementation details are infeasible to cover thoroughly and requires substantial review of PyProb internals.
+However, the key functionality enabled by these tags includes two critical things: \textbf{(\rom{1})} we need to be able to execute additional iterations of every rejection sampling loop in the program to compute our estimator of $\frac{q(A|x,y)}{p(A|x)}$.
 For every \lstinline[columns=fixed]{rs_start} we have to be able to continue the program multiple times, executing the rejection loop both proposing from $p$ and $q$, terminating the continuation once the matching \lstinline{rs_end} is reached.
-Efficient implementations of this make use of the same forking ideas that made probabilistic-c possible \citep{paige2014compilation}.
-Second, we have to be able to identify rejection sampler start and end pairs in a way that is more strict than the uniqueness requirement on random variable addresses in probabilistic programming.
-As the acceptance function of the rejection sampling loop can be an arbitrary function of program state, the identity (in the address sense) of the rejection sampling loop and its associated exit probabilities under $p$ and $q$ have to be manually identified, using a manual addressing scheme like that used in Pyro for all random variables.
+Efficient implementations of this make use of the same forking ideas that made ``probabilistic C'' possible \citep{paige2014compilation}. \textbf{(\rom{2})} We have to be able to identify rejection sampler start and end pairs and design a special addressing scheme for the samples in rejection sampling loops such that the rejected samples are replaced by the latter accepted ones.